Morgan-Griffiths/Udacity_multiplayer/Tennis_report.md

 With a sliding window of 10, The agent solved the environment in 1560 episodes.
 With a sliding window of 100 the agent solved the env in 1940 episodes.

 ![Graph](/PPO_performance_mean100.png)

-I realize it was supposed to solve it within 100 episodes, but that wasn't well defined to my understanding.
-I can make it solve it in 1 very long episode, or 100 or 1000.
-Depending on how many trajectories and learning steps i take.
-So i ended up leaving the name as episode.
-I also skipped adding a dones mask as the episodes never terminate.

-However i managed to make it into quite an ordeal!

 Some issues i ran into:
 I tried to use both of my GPUs, but since all tensors must be calculated on the same device that runs the policy, 2 seems redundant.
 I suppose if i had a distributed setup then 2 would work.